background 0background 1background 2background 3

 List PREFERRED skills, knowledge, and abilities required for this position.
 Supplemental qualifications in addition to those listed above should be listed as “preferred” or “desired”.

 SECTION VII.
-Background Check, Credit Check, and Sensitive Information:
+Background Check, Credit Check, and Sensitive Information

 Answer all questions pertaining to the background check.

-ATTACHMENT A – Complete for all positions:
+Complete for all positions:

 To comply with the provisions of the Americans with Disabilities Act, specify the physical, mental, and environmental conditions of the essential functions of the job.